DavidBruchmann/typo3-extbase-AbstractRepository/README.md

 ## How to use?
- 1. copy the class file AbstractRepository.php in your extension's Repository folder
+ 1. copy the class file AbstractRepository.php in your extension's Repository folder and adjust the namespace `Vendor\ExtensionSignature\...` to your owm one.
  2. in your own repository files extend the class(es) by AbstractRepository
     ```
     class MyClass extends AbstractRepository